Jhhoo/jhhoo/README.md

 ### Hi there 👋

 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React, Node, and Python!
+HTML, CSS, JavaScript, React, Node

 <!--
 **Jhhoo/jhhoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.